valsorym/env/README.md

 	// that are available in the environment.
 }

+// Addr returns the server's address - concatenate host
+// and port into one string.
-// Addr returns the server's address. func (c *Config) Addr() string {
+func (c *Config) Addr() string {
 	return fmt.Sprintf("%s:%d", c.Host, c.Port)
 }

-// Home it's example of the homepage handler. func Home(w http.ResponseWriter, r *http.Request) {
+// Home it is handler of the home page. func Home(w http.ResponseWriter, r *http.Request) {
 	fmt.Fprintf(w, "Hello World!")
 }

 func main() {
-	// Create a pointer to the configuration object. var config = &Config{}
+	var config = Config{}

-	// Load configurations in an environment, loads from the env-file.
+	// Load configurations from the env-file into an environment.
 	// P.s.
-We use the Load (not Update) method for as not to overwrite
+We use the Load (but not Update) method for as not to overwrite
 	// the data in the environment because on the production server this
 	// data can be set forcibly.
-	env.Load("./config.env")
+	env.Load(".env") // set correct the path to the file with variables

-	// Parses the environment data and stores the result in the value
+	// Parsing of the environment data and storing the result
-	// pointed to by config.
+	// into object by pointer.
-	env.Unmarshal(config)
+	env.Unmarshal(&config)

-	// Routing.
+	// Make routing.
 	http.HandleFunc("/", Home)

 	// Run.